jtunnicliff/simpleNav/readme.md

 		</ul>
 	</nav>

-Put this in the <head> of the site:
+Put this in the head section of the site:

 	<script>
 		/* Simplenavav */